 In simple terms, in the 1920s the UK divided the island into a southern area that was largely Catholic, and a northern area that had a protestant majority (Government of Ireland Act 1920).
 The southern area became the republic of Ireland and the northern area is still part of the UK.

-This religious division caused multiple problems, civil arrest, and even terrorism.
+This religious division caused multiple problems, civil arrests, and even terrorism.
 All of these events were permanently on the news during the majority of the 20th century, creating a very negative image of the Irish people.
 Thankfully, that’s mostly in the past.

 IRA’s armed campaign killed more than 1700 people (about 1000 members of the British armed forces, and up to 650 civilians), and up to 300 members of IRA also died.
 In 1997 it was declared the final cease-fire, and its political wing was accepted into the peace talks which resulted in the 1998 good Friday agreement and the end of the armed campaign in 2005.